 Just because your wisdom teeth have already grown in and don’t cause you pain does not mean that you can’t benefit from having them removed.
-Even if they are causing a slight amount of crowding in your teeth, your dentist might recommend the that you have them removed.
+Even if they are causing a slight amount of crowding in your teeth, your Dentist in Rancho Santa Margarita might recommend that you have them removed.

 The reason is because if you have crowding in your mouth, then your risk for bacteria and cavities increase, which can lead to poorer dental health outcomes down the road.
 The easiest way to make sure that your wisdom teeth don’t cause any damage is to have them removed.

 When should you get your wisdom teeth removed?

 There is no magic age for getting your wisdom teeth taken out.
 Some people have them removed well before adulthood while others wait far into their adult years to have them taken out.
 Some people develop wisdom teeth as preteens while others might never have them grow at all.
 Keep monitoring your wisdom teeth and check with professionals about their advice.

 If your wisdom teeth are causing you any problems, then it is time for them to come out.
 It is usually easier to have your wisdom teeth removed when you are younger and their healing time is reduced, but if you have not had them removed by your 40s, and they aren’t causing any problems, it is probably not necessary to remove them.

 Is it painful to have your wisdom teeth removed?

 No, it is not painful to have your wisdom teeth removed as long as you are given the appropriate amount of sedation and post-surgery medication.
 Soreness can result from the procedure, and most pain is felt after the procedure is done.

 If you do things post-procedure like avoid sucking from a straw and keep the area clean of infection, then your healing time should be pain-free and only consist of mild discomfort.